Station to Station: Studio and personnel

-Station to Station was recorded primarily at Cherokee Studios in Los Angeles.
+Station to Station was recorded primarily at Cherokee Studios in Hollywood, Los Angeles.
 The studio opened in January 1975 and quickly became one of the city's busiest studios, attracting artists such as Rod Stewart and Frank Sinatra.
 Cherokee was more advanced than Philadelphia's Sigma Sound Studios, where Bowie had recorded Young Americans (1975); it featured five studio rooms, 24-track mixing consoles, 24-hour session times, more space and a lounge bar.
 On arriving at Cherokee, Bowie sang a few notes in Studio One, played a piano chord, and said: "This will do nicely."
 Producer Harry Maslin said the studio was chosen because it was new and quiet, with less paparazzi and media attention.
-With a more advanced studio and no time constraints, the ethos of the sessions became experimentation.
+With a more advanced studio and no time constraints, experimentation became the ethos of the sessions.

 Returning from the Young Americans sessions was Earl Slick (pictured in 2011), who played lead guitar on Station to Station.

 Maslin, who co-produced "Fame" and "Across the Universe" on Young Americans, was brought back by Bowie to produce.
-Tony Visconti, who after a three-year absence had recently returned to the Bowie fold mixing Diamond Dogs and co-producing David Live and Young Americans, was not involved because of competing schedules.
-Also returning from the Young Americans sessions were guitarists Carlos Alomar and Earl Slick, drummer Dennis Davis and Bowie's old friend Geoff MacCormick (now known as Warren Peace).
-Bassist George Murray, a player from Weldon Irvine's group, was recruited to play bass.
-Bowie would use the lineup of Alomar, Murray and Davis for the rest of the decade.
+Tony Visconti (who after a three-year absence had recently returned to the Bowie fold mixing Diamond Dogs and co-producing David Live and Young Americans) was not involved because of competing schedules.
+Also returning from the Young Americans sessions were guitarists Carlos Alomar and Earl Slick, drummer Dennis Davis and Bowie's old friend Geoff MacCormack (then known as Warren Peace).
+George Murray, a player from Weldon Irvine's group, was recruited as bassist.
+Bowie would use the rhythm section of Alomar, Murray and Davis for the rest of the decade.
 In mid-October, pianist Roy Bittan, a member of Bruce Springsteen's E Street Band, joined the ensemble at the suggestion of Slick.
 Bittan recalled: "David knew we were coming to town and he wanted a keyboard player.
 It must have only been about three days.
 It's one of my favourite projects I've ever worked on."
 Following the departure of Mike Garson, (Note: Bowie attributed Garson's dismissal to his joining the Church of Scientology.
 Garson, who had been Bowie's pianist since Aladdin Sane (1973), was reportedly told by Bowie in 1974 that he wanted him to be his pianist "for the next 20 years".
 He would not rejoin Bowie's entourage until Black Tie White Noise (1993).)
 Bowie praised Bittan's contributions.